 E-coat paint, also known as Electrophoretic Painting, Electrocoating, and Electropainting, is a high-tech process that has been developed over the last fifty years.
-E-coat paint’s ability to paint high production volumes of parts make it a very popular choice.
+E-coat paint’s ability to paint high production volumes of parts makes it a very popular choice.
 This high production efficiency coupled with advanced quality also results in lower unit costs, which is why e-coating companies like ourselves recommend it.

 Advantages of the E-coat process

 Immersion process: All of the surfaces in contact with the parts are coated evenly and completely.
 This means that even the most unusual shapes can be completely coated.
-Parts can be more densely packed on the rack to increase production rate.
+Parts can be more densely packed on the rack to increase the production rate.

 Electrical deposition method: The application of electricity causes the resins and other ingredients to deposit onto the parts’ surface.
-Being able to control the electrical current enables a predictable and consistent thickness of coating to be applied.
+Being able to control the electrical current enables a predictable and consistent thickness of the coating to be applied.